mikeSmith08/htbhf-smart-stub/README.md

 * The second numeric digit represents the number of children under four. e.g BA030000C will return a valid response with three children under four.

-* The last character represents the benefits a person.
+* The last character represents the benefits a person is receiving.
   'A' represents universal credit, 'B' represents Child Tax Credits and all other characters represent no benefit.